-What are Brazil’s Best ISPs for Unlimited Data?Last Updated by Gray Williams on October 23, 2018
+What are Brazil’s Best ISPs for Unlimited Data?Last Updated by John Bennet on October 23, 2018

 Fixed broadband has caught on in the past few years in Brazil.
 The surge has come in large part because Brazilian Internet Service Providers (ISPs) were initially offering unlimited data to customers who signed a fixed broadband contract for a year or more.